-1. In order to facilitate the penetration of renewable energy in the heating and cooling sector, each Member State shall endeavour to increase the share of renewable energy supplied for heating and cooling by at least 1 percentage point (pp) every year starting from the level achieved in 2020, expressed in terms of national share of final energy consumption and calculated according to the methodology set out in Article 7.
+1.In order to facilitate the penetration of renewable energy in the heating and cooling sector, each Member State shall endeavour to increase the share of renewable energy supplied for heating and cooling by [at least] an indicative 1 percentage point (pp) every year starting from the level achieved in 2020, expressed in terms of national share of final energy consumption and calculated according to the methodology set out in Article 7.

-Member States may decide to take into account a contribution from waste heat and cold, provided that the level of ambition referred to in the first subparagraph is increased accordingly.
+Member States may decide to take into account a contribution from waste heat and cold to further incentivise efficiency in their systems, provided that the level of ambition to increase the share of renewable energy in the sector referred to in the first subparagraph is maintained [increased accordingly].